Curriculum

 Core clinical neurophysiology

 You spend at least two months in a clinical neurophysiology rotation.
+A unique feature of this course is that this time is dedicated to learning: you do not have other competing clinical responsibilities or call.
 This assignment includes didactic instruction and practical experience in the basics of:

 - Autonomic function testing